BNPL Credit Risk Implications

 BNPL loans don’t add to your credit card debt, but they do add to your personal loan debt.
 They don’t usually affect your credit score unless you fail to pay.”

-Credit Risk Implications
+Credit Risk Implications:

 Subprime Applicants